vizicist/palette/docs/using_resolume.md

 - Use the Palette GUI to select different presets for your finger painting.
 If you don't see the GUI, it may be hiding behind other windows (e.g. Resolume).

+- Now, have fun finger painting and exploring the presets.

+- If it's not working, see the section below on debugging hints.

+## Editing the presets

-- To get more control and edit the presets, click on the Preset button at the very top of the GUI.
+- To get more control and edit the presets, click on the <b>Preset</b> button at the very top of the GUI.
 This will reveal the buttons to access separate pages for Snapshot, Visual, and Effect presets.
 A Snapshot preset contains both visual and effect settings, and the Visual and Effect presets let you control these things independently.
-If you click a second time on any of these three buttons, you will be able to access the individual parameters of a preset and save it has a new preset.

-- If it's not working, see below for debugging hints.
+- Clicking the buttons at the top of the page for Snapshot, Visual, and Effect will toggle between 1) seeing the page of named presets and 2) seeing the list of parameters which you can then edit.
+When editing, you'll also see buttons that allow you to save it, either with the same name or as a newly named preset.
+Any presets that you edit (newly named or not) will be saved in a local directory that will (should) not be overwritten by newer versions of Palette.

+- When editing parameters, the <b>Rnd</b> button will randomize many of the parameters.
+When using this on Visual parameters, it can be useful to set the Effect preset to <b>None</b>, so you can clearly see what's being created.
+Likewise, when randomizing the Effect parameters, make sure the Visual settings are showing something clearly visible.
+It will sometimes be the case that randomized parameters will produce no output.

 ## Stopping the Palette

 - Use <b>Stop Palette</b> or <b>Stop Palette and Resolume</b> from the Palette folder of the Windows Start menu.

-## Debugging hints if you don't see any visual output
+## Debugging hints

-- Make sure that you've clicked on the <b>Palette</b>
+- If you start Resolume manually, make sure that you've clicked on the <b>Palette</b>
-cell (the first one) in the layer to activate it.
+cell (the first one) in the Resolume layer to activate it.
-This is the most common mistake.
 Every time you start Resolume manually, you need to do this.
-If you want to eliminate the need for this, use can use this script: <pre>C:\Program Files\Palette\bin\palettestartall.bat</pre>
+Using <b>Start Palette and Resolume</b> eliminates the need for this, and is equivalent to invoking this script: <pre>C:\Program Files\Palette\bin\palettestartall.bat</pre>

-That script will start the Palette software and start Resolume.
+- To verify that the plugin is being recognized by Resolume, you should find an entry for <b>Palette</b> in Resolume's Sources tab, in the alphabetical list under <b>Generators</b>.
+If you don't see this, look for clues in the Resolume log file in this directory: <pre>%APPDATA%\Resolume Avenue</pre>

 - If for some reason Resolume crashes at startup, you can look in this file: <pre>%LOCALAPPDATA%\Palette\logs\ffgl.log</pre>
 for clues as to the reason.
-If you can't resolve the issue, you should either remove the ffgl directory from the <i>Preferences->Video</i> section or just uninstall Palette.
+If you can't resolve the issue, you should either remove the ffgl directory from Resolume's <i>Preferences->Video</i> section or just uninstall Palette.

-- To verify that the plugin is being recognized by Resolume, you should find an entry for <b>Palette</b> in Resolume's Sources tab, in the alphabetical list under <b>Generators</b>.
-If you don't see this, look at the Resolume log file in this directory: <pre>%APPDATA%\Resolume Avenue</pre>

 - After you activate the plugin, this log file: <pre>%LOCALAPPDATA%\Palette\logs\ffgl.log</pre>
 should contain this line at the end: <pre>Palette: listening for OSC on port 3334</pre>